AdaCore/training_material/courses/ada_essentials/100_packages/88-packages.lab.rst

 * Requirements

-   - Create a program to add and remove integer values from a list
+  - Create a program to build a list of simple mathematical equations

-   - Program should allow user to do the following as many times as desired

-      - Add an integer in a pre-defined range to the list
-      - Remove all occurrences of an integer from the list
-      - Print the values in the list
+  - For each equation, print out if the result would be in range

-* Hints
+    - Equations are two real numbers and a simple operation (+, -, *, /)

-   - Create (at least) three packages
+* Hint: create (at least) three packages

-      1. minimum/maximum integer values and maximum number of items in list
-      2. User input (ensure value is in range)
-      3. List Abstract Data Machine
+  - **Types** creates

+    - Numeric type with a range
+    - Equation record type
+    - Mechanism to convert the record to a string

+  - **Validation**

+    - Verifies equation result would be in range

+  - **List** contains

+    - List of equations
+    - Mechanism to retrieve each item in the list

   - Remember: :code:`with package_name;` gives access to :code:`package_name`

 ----------------------------------------------
 Creating Packages in :toolname:`GNAT Studio`